-Alternative: Size of the
+Alternative: Size of site/servitude: the

-site/servitude:

-Alternative A1 (preferred activity alternative) 13.6 m
+Alternative A1 (preferred activity alternative) 13.6 m 2

-Alternative A2 (if any) 5.5 m
+Alternative A2 (if any) 5.5 m 2

 Alternative A3 (if any)

 5. SITE ACCESS

 Does ready access to the site exist?
 YES

 If NO, what is the distance over which a new access road will be built

 Describe the type of access road planned: